crcdng/the-swap/README.md

 [X] Implement glue layer for contract calls in Taquito
 [X] Show Wallet Account IDs

-[ ] Implement proper load sequence

 ### Bugs

 ### Nice To Have

 ### To be discussed
-[ ] buttons: local colors should update as well, in addition to remote colors (asked NAF Slack)
+[ ] buttons: local colors should update as well, in addition to remote colors (bug or feature?)

 ## Stage 2
 **Goal: Move fuctionality to Mainnet and implement HEN OBJKTs**

 ### To Dos
+[ ] Get Trade ID from FxHash
-[ ] Implement enter Token IDs
+[ ] Implement UI to enter Token IDs
-[ ] Create branches for iFrames vs separate Windows
 [ ] Get IPFS link from Token ID (Mainnet)
-[ ] Get Trade ID from FxHash
+[ ] Create branches for iFrames vs. separate Windows
 [ ] Add calls to explicitly update operators (currently handled manually)

+[ ] Visualize swap
+[ ] Sonify swap
+[ ] Offer different evironments as templates

 [ ] Host a public instance
 [ ] Configure Networked A-Frame to support streaming audio